cowprotocol/docs/docs/mevblocker/concepts/why-mevblocker.md

 * **MEV Protection:** MEV Blocker routes transactions through a private mempool to guard against harmful MEV attacks.
 * **Quick and reliable** Over 90% of transactions are processed in the next block, typically within 12 seconds.
-* **Earn rebates:** MEV Blocker auctions off the right to backrun users’ transactions, searchers captures backrunning opportunities and sends 90% back as rebates to transaction originators.
+* **Earn rebates:** MEV Blocker auctions off the right to backrun users' transactions, searchers captures backrunning opportunities and sends 90% back as rebates to transaction originators.
 MEV Blocker automatically captures backrunning opportunities and sends trade rebates to users (with opportunity for projects to capture such rebates).

 ## How is MEV Blocker Better?